ajaygunalan/ajaygunalan.github.io/_includes/projects/motor/src/motor.md

       Saliency means the inductance varies with rotor position due to non-uniform air gap which inturn creates non-uniform flux distribution.
 If the magents are removed, the rotor will align with ampere-conductor distribution of stator and the torque produced for alignment is called **alignment/reluctant** torque.

-      T [Design of Brushless Permanent-Magnet Machines, p.
+      T [@hendershot_design_2010, p.
 68] In Non-Salient,the rotor is rotationally symmetric.
 No tendency to align with stator if magnets in rotor are removed. i.e., No **Reluctance Torque**, and winding inductance does not vary with rotor position.
 Non-salient poles exhibit both attractive & repulsive gap forces. []

    3. **Winding Configuration**